Historical and philosophical contexts of the calculus of variations

 Particle mechanics and the principle of least action

-The discomfort felt from using a mathematically simple, yet apparently teleological, variational principle is most obvious from the principle of least action.
+Fermat's principle was the first of two variational principles developed in the 17th and 18th centuries.
+The second was the principle of least action, or its earlier formulation as Maupertuis' principle.
 The principle of least action states that a conservative system (such as a particle in a potential) evolves in such a way that a certain quantity $S$, 'the action', is minimised.
 The action is the integral over time of a quantity $L$ called the Lagrangian.
+The discomfort of using a mathematically simple, yet apparently teleological, variational principle was felt even more strongly here.

 An important development came in the 1740s with the development of the principle of least action by Pierre Louis Maupertuis and Leonhard Euler.
 Maupertuis defined action $S$ as an 'amount of motion': for a single particle, action is momentum mv multiplied by the distance s travelled; for constant speed, $s = vt$, so the action is $S = mv^2t$.
 In the absence of a potential, this matches our modern definition of action, up to a factor of 2.
 (Maupertuis referred to the quantity $mv^2$ as the vis viva, or 'living force', of the particle.)
 Studying the velocities of two colliding bodies before and after collision, Maupertuis showed that the law of conservation of momentum (by now well-established) is equivalent to the statement that the final velocities are such that the action of this process is minimised.